hat0uma/csvview.nvim/README.md

 - Pre- and post-processing of files, such as reading/writing Excel files.
 - Displaying tables embedded in Markdown as formatted tables.

+## 🤝 Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.

-## License
+## 📄 License

-This plugin is released under the MIT License
+Distributed under the MIT License.